PaxtonLee/gis-portfolio/README.md

 Paxton
 My top focus will be helping the frontend and backend code work cohesively.
 Due to this sort of in-between role, I will be mainly working with Caleb and Ethan - splitting my workload as necessary between frontend (HTML, CSS, etc.) and backend (JavaScript, Ruby).
 In addition to this, I will be available to assist any group member with any other aspect of the project that they need help with.
 By writing this section of the file, I commit to each of the duties listed above, and to doing whatever I can to ensure that the group works together seamlessly and can produce the product that Dr. Hill wants.

+Ethan
+My main priority will be the front end code (HTML, CSS, MD etc.), though I will not be confined strictly to this assignment as I am able to help wherever assistance is needed.
+I will be working with mainly Connor, to understand the work to be done, and Paxton while actually writing the code.
+I will out forth my best effort to contribute to a positive work environment and make myself as available as possible to assist my teammates in any way they may need.
+By writing this section I commit to each of the items listed above, and to doing whatever I can to ensure that the group  works together seamlessly so that we can produce the product that Dr. Hill commissioned.